keechma/keechma-pipelines/README.md

 (def runtime (start! {:state* (atom nil)} pipelines))

-(pipelines/invoke runtime :inc-3 0) ;; Returns a promise that will resolve to 3
+(invoke runtime :inc-3 0) ;; Returns a promise that will resolve to 3
 ```

 In this case, when pipeline encounters a rejected promise (or if a synchronous function throws), it will stop executing its main body, and switch to the `rescue!` block.